4Lexium/KS-Signal-at-LHC/KS Signal /Displaced Geometry/Reconstructed_Displacement_Analysis/TRUTH/README.md

-dump_DAOD_HNLDV: analysis of HNL displacement based on only truth-level branches (DAOD output).
+dump_DAOD_HNL_DV: analysis of HNL displacement based on only truth-level branches (DAOD output).
 Cretead Figures in /ExampleFigs

-HNL_DV: analysis of HNL vertex distance extracted straight from the EVNT file.
+dump_HNL_vertices: analysis of HNL displacement based on extracted vertices (straight from EVNT output)